Sulfation or Sulfate Conjugation

 Sources Of Natural Phenols

 - Cresols found in foods, and crude oil, and coal tar

 - Eugenol found in Clove, Nutmeg, Cinnamin, Bay and Basil.

 - Flavonoids are polyphenols, and one of the largest group of natural phenols found in plants.

-- Salicylic acid is a phenol found in food and herbs.
+- Salicylic acid, salicylates are types of phenol found in food and herbs.

 Phenol Compounds Made By The Body